 Residents Maintain Autonomy

-This tells you the percent of patients who required additional assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with ADL's could be a sign of erosion of a patient's well-being.
+This indicates the percent of residents that required additional assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-This indicates the percentage of patients that remained mobile levels over time.
-Preserving mobility can be a great sign for residents' health.
+This is the percent of patients who were able to retain mobility over time.
+Optimizing mobility can be a great sign for residents' health.

 Short-term Care: Rehospitalizations